Joao4569/Hack-Man/README.md

 # SUBMISSION
 ## Deployment
 #### _(please note, your team must also include the deployed links in the usual submission in Hackapp)_
-This project is deployed and can be accessed at [Name of link](https://joao4569.github.io/Hack-Man/).
+This project is deployed and can be accessed at [Hack-Man](https://joao4569.github.io/Hack-Man/).

 ## Criteria

-- ✨ Project is 100% Front End
+- ✨ Our project is 100% front end based as requied.
-- ✨ Project must be retro inspired, inspired by actual retro game
+- ✨ Our game was inspired by the retro Namco classic Pac-Man.
-- ✨ Project has neon and 80s music
+- ✨ We have incorporated neon colors as well as 80's retro game music into our game as required by the judges.
-- ✨ Basic Readme.md in place
+- ✨ Our basic Readme.md file is completed as required.
-- ✨ Use Frameworks such as *Kaboom.js, phaser.js, three.js, babylon.js, pixi.js*
+- ✨ We made use of Kaboom.js as required by the judges.

 ## Intro

 Hack-Man is a retro game based upon the concept of the 80s arcade video game Pac-Man.

 Hack-Man was developed to be similar to the much-loved classic Pac-Man, with three main additions: